Is It Selfish to Sleep Coach? A Baby Sleep Expert Responds

 So does sleep coaching your child make you a selfish parent?
 Ultimately, no. There are many reasons that parents explore sleep coaching for their child and often their own well-being isn’t the first reason on the list.
 However, if coaching your child results in you being able to take better care of yourself, is that really so bad?
 It will probably result in you being a better parent, and that doesn’t seem so selfish.

-If you feel desperate to solve your baby or toddler’s sleep problems don’t let guilt stop you!
-Sleep coaching can be one of the best decision you make for your family.
+If you’re desperate to solve your baby or toddler’s sleep problems don’t let guilt stop you!
+Sleep coaching can be one of the best decisions you make for your family.
 It will take time and patience but the end result is irreplaceable.
 Your baby will be better rested and often that means your family will be well-rested.
 If you need help with the process, ask for it!
-As a certified Gentle Sleep Coach® I am trained to help tired parents like you and guide you to your own Family Bliss.

-I am a mom to twin boys and wife to an amazing husband.
-I am a certified Gentle Sleep Coach ® and founder of Family Bliss.
+I am a mom to twin boys.
 My journey into the world of infant and child sleep was directly related to my family and the value we put on successful sleep.
 Believe me, it wasn’t easy, but we did it!
 I am a firm believer in the power of sleep leading to a happier and healthier family.

 After extensive research, I came upon the teachings of Kim West, LCSW-C (a.k.a. the Sleep Lady).
 I was able to coach my babies to sleep through the night and encourage them to take the naps that they deserved during the day.
 After endless conversations with other parents about sleep, I realized I could help.
 I decided to take my awareness, research and knowledge and put it to good use in helping other parents who were sleep deprived and struggling with similar sleep issues.